Counting the number of $n$-periodic integral points of a discrete dynamical system with applications from arithmetic statistics, IV: Fields and with Bounded Absolute Discriminant Prescribed Galois group

-We recall more generally that an algebraic number field $K$ is called \say{\textit{monogenic}} if there exists an algebraic number $\alpha \in K$ such that the ring $\mathcal{O}_{K}$ of integers is the subring $\mathbb{Z}[\alpha]$ generated by $\alpha$ over $\mathbb{Z}$, i.e., $\mathcal{O}_{K}= \mathbb{Z}[\alpha]$.
-So now, recall from the foregoing Corollary \ref{8.1} that we counted number fields $K_{f}$ with absolute discriminant $|\Delta(K_{f})| < X$.
-Still in the same direction of counting number fields, we now wish to count monogenic number fields $K_{f}$ with $|\Delta(K_{f})| < X$ and such that the associated Galois group Gal$(K_{f}\slash \mathbb{Q})$ is the symmetric group $S_{p^2}$.
-To do so, we as in \cite{BK1} take great advantage of Bhargava-Shankar-Wang's result [\cite{sch1}, Cor.
-1.3] and then obtain:
+We recall more generally that an algebraic number field $K$ is \say{\textit{monogenic}} if there exists an algebraic number $\alpha \in K$ such that the ring of integers $\mathcal{O}_{K}$ is the subring $\mathbb{Z}[\alpha]$ generated by $\alpha$ over $\mathbb{Z}$, i.e., $\mathcal{O}_{K}= \mathbb{Z}[\alpha]$.
+So now, inspired (as in \cite{BK3}), we also wish to count the number of number fields $K_{f}$ induced by irreducible monic polynomials $f$ arising from a polynomial discrete dynamical system in Section \ref{sec2}, that are monogenic with $|\Delta(K_{f})| < X$ and have associated Galois group Gal$(K_{f}\slash \mathbb{Q})$ equal to symmetric group $S_{p^n}$.
+To this end, we (as in \cite{BK3}) take great advantage of a result due to Bhargava-Shankar-Wang [\cite{sch1}, Corollary 1.3] and then obtain: